One of the first things we learn when we study a foreign language is the alphabet – perfect, we can spell but can you

 You might have heard that, in Spanish, we pronounce the words as they’re written.

-Some people may disagree and say “Spanish is a phonetic language” -and it is.
-However, less than half of the letters of the Spanish alphabet are always pronounced the way they’re written.
+Some people may disagree and will say «Spanish is a phonetic language» -and they’re right.
+Nonetheless, less than half of the letters of the Spanish alphabet are always pronounced the way they’re written.